What are the day-to-day operations of this route?

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $420,000 based on a weekly sales average of $10,431; you come up with a selling ratio of 40:1.
+The selling price of this route is $420,000 based on a weekly sales average of $11,181; you have a selling ratio of 27:1.

 Do I have to sign a contract?